markus1978/d3ng/README.md

 ## Documentation

+There is a generated API documentation of the d3ng component library [here](http://d3ng.github.io/documentation).

 ### Charts
 D3ng contains components for various types of charts.
 Refer to our running [example app](http://d3ng.github.io/demos) for a list and source code snippets.